 Bob Johnston founded Johnston Associates in 1968 to provide merger advisory and financing for emerging companies in technology-intensive industries.
 In the mid-70s, he directed his efforts toward biotechnology and health care.
 He founded Cytogen, Ecogen, Sepracor, i-STAT, Envirogen, and Praelux (formerly SEQ), and was instrumental in the early formations of Sonomed, Biocyte, Immunicon, and VelaPharm.
 Prior to starting Johnston Associates, Bob was an investment banker for F.S.
 Smithers & Co. and for Smith Barney & Co. in New York.
 He earned his B.A. from Princeton University and his M.B.A. from New York University.

 He has been a longtime advocate for educational innovation and reform.
 Currently, he supports a tutoring program in which college students educate prison inmates through the work of the Petey Greene Foundation.
 He is President of Educational Ventures, a foundation which supports increase women's leadership and economic participation in the Middle East, scholarship programs at Universities and scientific research.
 He is supporting statistical analysis work to reduce/eliminate gerrymandering.
 Bob believes in supporting groups that tackle issues that are too early or difficult politically for established foundations to fund.
-Bob is the Vice Chairman of the Woodrow Wilson National Fellowship Foundation.
+Bob was the Vice Chairman of Citizens and Scholars, formally the Woodrow Wilson National Fellowship Foundation.
 Bob co-authored Entrepreneurial Science: New Links Between Corporations, Universities, and Government, published in 1987.
 Bob was on the Advisory Council for the Molecular Biology Department at Princeton University.